 White or bright content will be opaque and will shine from the screen and appear in the foreground

 Ambient Light Affects Perceived Transparency

 Just like any glass surface, ambient light affects that appearance of transparency.
 The two images below are the same display, the same on-screen content (of the model), and the same plant behind the display.
 The only difference is that the plant has been “uplit.”
 With more light on the object behind the screen you can see that the leaves of grass are much more visible through the display than they would be if the light was off.
 A transparent display in an entirely dark room will appear opaque.
 A transparent display in a light filled room with objects or scenes heavily lit behind the display will appear like transparent glass.

 Left: No uplight.
 Display looks more opaque.
 Right: Plant is uplit.
 Display looks more transparent.

 Readability Makes Exhibits Possible

-The Planar LookThru OLED transparent display is quite clear, which makes reading fine details or text on objects behind the display possible.
-This means that retail merchandisers or museum exhibit designers can put the display in front of goods or artifacts without obscuring their view.
+OLED transparent display can be quite clear, which makes reading fine details or text on objects behind the display possible.
+This means that retail merchandisers or museum exhibit designers could put the display in front of goods or artifacts without obscuring their view.

 Pencils and book titles are readable through display.
 Objects dozens of feet or meters behind the display are viewable.